goksanisil23/lazy_minimal_robotics/VisualOdometry/Indirect/matching/README.md

 # Visual Odometry Via Sift/Orb Feature Matching
+In monocular visual odometry, in order to estimate the 3D pose of the camera, all methods require an observed 3D landmark at some point along the pipeline.
+However, extraction of the depth information is not possible from a single frame.
+But still, with the RGBD or stereo-camera setups, it's possible to obtain the depth information per pixel.
+Given that the depth info for at least 1 of the frames is somehow available, we will look into 2 setups:
+- **2D-2D:** Recovering 3D camera pose only up-to-scale
+- **3D-2D:** Given a 3D landmark in previous frame, estimate 3D pose with scale.

 **Camera Extrinsics (R & t)**: Project from world coordinates (object point in 3d space) --> Camera coordinates (originated at the location of camera)